rapsoj/jess-rapson-site/_posts/2024-01-22-red-cross-hurricane.md

 last_modified_at: 2024-01-22
 ---

 I am working with the Red Cross to improve their impact-based forecasting (IBF) model for typhoon damage in the Philippines.
-The goal is to make the model sensitive to errors in decision-making such differences in failing to protect an impacted municipality and spending money to unnecessarily protect an unaffected municipality are considered.
+The goal is to make the model sensitive to errors in decision-making such differences in failing to protect an impacted municipality vs. spending money to unnecessarily protect an unaffected municipality.

 # Project Overview